Edward L. Myers, Alvernia University, Reading, PA

 Biography: Dr. Edward Myers has an extensive and diverse background in the education and behavioral health fields.
 Ed earned his doctorate from Temple University’s College of Education, within the department of Psychological, Organizational, and Leadership Studies.
 Previously, he earned B.S. and M.Ed. degrees from East Stroudsburg University.
 Ed also completed a post-graduate certification program in Educational Administration at Alvernia University, and he completed post-graduate work in education, behavioral health/special education, and research at Saint Joseph’s University.
-Ed is currently an adjunct professor of educational administration and policy studies at Temple University.
-Additionally, he serves academia as the executive editor of the Journal of Education Policy, Planning and Administration (JEPPA), the executive director and editor of the Consortium & Journal of Ethical Educational Leadership (CoJEEL), and as a peer reviewer for Current Issues In Education, an Arizona State University journal publication.
-Ed is also a member of the New DEEL (Democratic Ethical Educational Leadership) network.
-For the past nineteen years, Ed has gained valuable professional experience as a school administrator, teacher, and counselor in the public high school, college/university, and community agency settings.
-His areas of research and academic interest include: leadership/organizational behavior, educational philosophy, educational policy & reform, and teaching & learning theory.
+Currently, Ed is a lecturer in the organizational leadership graduate program at Alvernia University and is an adjunct professor within the social emotional learning graduate program at Neumann University.
+Additionally, Ed serves academia as the executive editor of the Journal of Education Policy, Planning and Administration (JEPPA), the executive editor of the Journal of Ethical Educational Leadership (JEEL), and as a peer reviewer for Current Issues In Education, an Arizona State University journal publication.
+For the past twenty years, Ed has gained valuable professional experience as a school administrator, adjunct professor, teacher, and counselor in the public high school, college/university, and community agency settings.
+His areas of research and academic interest include: leadership & organizational behavior, philosophy & policy of secondary schools, adolescent learning & development, and qualitative research methods.

 Agnes Africanus, Duquesne University, Pittsburgh, PA